You are here

 To protect good microbes:

-- Know when to wash your hands—for example, when preparing food, before eating, or after handling pets or garbage.
+Know when to wash your hands, like when preparing food, before eating, or after handling pets or garbage.

 Prevent mosquito-borne illnesses

 Most mosquito bites are relatively harmless.
 The itchy bumps often last for just a day or two after a mosquito has punctured your skin.
 But if the mosquito is carrying certain germs, like viruses or parasites, these pathogens might enter your blood during the bite and make you sick.
 But we can all take simple steps to avoid getting bit by those blood-sucking insects.

 - Use insect repellents.
 Products containing DEET, picaridin, lemon eucalyptus, para-menthane-diol, or IR3535 can be applied to skin.
 Follow label instructions.

 - Cover up.
 When outside, wear long sleeves, pants, and socks.
 Mosquitoes may bite through thin fabric, so spray thin clothes with an EPA-registered repellent like permethrin.
 Don’t apply permethrin directly to skin.

 - Mosquito-proof your home.
 Install or repair screens on windows and doors to keep insects out.
 Use air conditioning if you have it.